davidbeckingsale/xmonad-config/README.md

 Put the .conky_bar file into your home directory.

-Update the absolute paths in the .conky_bar file, change "/home/david" to "/home/username" if the .icons directory exists in your home directory
+Update the absolute icon path in the xmonad.hs file

 Put the .icon directory into your home directory.